brevzin/cpp_proposals/2484_extend_cnttp/extend-cnttp.md

 Because we don't have non-transient constexpr allocation yet, the only really interesting cases for `operator template` are those that let you use types with private members as non-type template parameters.
 So while this model presents a clear direction for how to extend support in the future to allow `vector`, `string`, and others to be usable as non-type template parameters, the C++23 paper is a lot narrower: only allow defaulted `operator template`.

 This direction allows `tuple`, `optional`, and `variant`, and lots and of class types.
 Which seems plenty useful.

+We also for now say that `operator template` that _cannot_ be invoked by the program - it's _solely_ for use by the compiler.
+This avoids the question of what happens if a program refers to it and what return type they see: there simply will be no such reference.
+There can be only one `operator template` per class, its *cv-qualifier-seq* must be `const` and its *ref-qualifier* must be empty.
+Perhaps in the future, these restrictions can be lifted if the need arises, but being conservative here doesn't deprive us of functionality.

 # Proposal